Energy Savings and Spray Polyurethane Foam Roofs

 Flying J Truck Stop/Restaurant

 Flying J in Virginia had a ballasted EPDM roof.
-We removed the rock, put down cover board, and sprayed 1.5” of foam.
+We removed the rock, put down a cover board, and sprayed 1.5” of foam.
 We coated the foam roof with 20mils of silicone.

 Flying J was saving $1700/mo. after putting a spray polyurethane foam roof on.